 Old Cherry Mountain Road – Carroll, New Hampshire

 2016 Autumn Season, White Mountains – Today’s blog article is just a quick update on the autumn foliage here in the New Hampshire White Mountains.
 As the autumn season approached this year, some weather gurus were suggesting that it could be an off year for foliage in New England.
 Though the foliage seems to be behind this year in the White Mountains, this autumn season has turned out to be an excellent one.
 The foliage is incredible this year!

 I have spent most of this week (October 3-7) in the field photographing the autumn foliage.
 Many areas in the White Mountains region, such as Carroll, Crawford Notch, Pinkham Notch, and the Zealand area are at peak right now.
 Franconia Notch and the Kancamagus Scenic Byway are also looking excellent.
 The real surprise this year is how vibrant the colors are.
 The reds are dominating most of the landscape.

 Baker Floodwater Reservoir Site – Warren, New Hampshire

-Five images from the month of September – As I look back at the month of September, I have realized that it has been a very busy month.
+Scenes of September, New Hampshire – As I look back at the month of September, I have realized that it has been a very busy month.
 And as usual, there is never enough time in the day to get everything done that needs to be done.
 At any rate.
 September is one of my favorite months of the year here in the White Mountains because it is the start of autumn foliage season.
 I also love the cool nights that come with this month.